Required Textbook

 1. Montana State Introductory Statistics with R - free online textbook

-2. STAT 216 Coursepack - workbook with reading guides and in-class activities, purchase in the MSU Bookstore
+2. STAT 216 Coursepack - workbook with reading guides and in-class activities, purchase at the MSU Bookstore.

 Please read through the syllabus linked below for more details about the course.